JohnoKing/jlocate/README.md

 jlocate
 =======
 _Multi-process implementation of locate(1)_
 This is a small multi-process implementation of locate(1) with configurable compression.

+This set of scripts is primarily developed on Gitlab at [https://gitlab.com/JohnoKing/jlocate](https://gitlab.com/JohnoKing/jlocate).

 ## Installation
 To install jlocate, run `make install` (does not override any existing implementations of locate(1)).